thuru-zz/AzureResourceGroupCleanup/README.md

 # AzureResourceGroupCleanup

-The above Powershell can be used to clean your Azure subscription.
+The above Powershell script snippet will clean the Azure subscription.

-*Make a note that it deletes all the resources and resournce groups of the current selected subscription*
+**This will delete all the resources and resournce groups of the current subscription without any warning**